turingschool/backend-curriculum-site/module4/lessons/intro_to_react.markdown

 ## Warm Up

 * What do you know thus far about React?
-* Why do Front End frameworks exist?
+* Why do front-end frameworks / libraries exist?
 * What are the different types of variables you can define in JS?
 What's the scope of variables in JS land?

 ## Background